 Indiana License Law Reform

 A major bill has been passed by the Indiana Legislature and signed by the Governor, paving the way for reform in Indiana’s License Laws.
 This legislation will move Indiana to a single licensure state.
-Over the next few years, all salespersons licensees will convert to brokers.
+By June 30, 2014, all salespersons licensees must convert to brokers.
 Please review the key information below.
 ICBR will keep you updated of future developments regarding this issue.

 - All current real estate salespersons will transition to brokers with a 24-hour broker transition course to be completed by July 1, 2014.
 This course will count for required Continuing Education (CE) from 2012-14.
 The broker transition course will be tested.